Necrobarista

 Necrobarista is a 2020 visual novel game developed by Australian development studio Route 59.
 The player follows a cast of characters around a Melbourne back-alley coffeehouse staffed by necromancers, named the 'Terminal'.
 In the Terminal, the souls of the recently departed are given a final 24 hours to reside in the world alongside the living.

-The game was released on July 17, 2020 for macOS and iOS via Apple Arcade, July 22, 2020 for Microsoft Windows, and August 11, 2021 for Nintendo Switch.
+The game was released on July 17, 2020 for macOS and iOS via Apple Arcade, July 22, 2020 for Windows, and August 11, 2021 for Nintendo Switch.
 The original game was divided into ten chapters, with two stand-alone chapters focusing on minor or new characters being released as free DLCs; the game's name was changed to Necrobarista - Final Pour after both DLCs were added to the base game on all platforms.
 The game is also scheduled to release at a later date for PlayStation 4.

 Overview

 Necrobarista is a visual novel set in a Melbourne coffee shop that serves both the living and dead, and is visited by gangsters, hipsters, and necromancers.
 Eschewing the 2D art typical to the genre, it is presented through cinematic 3D sequences, composed by a dedicated cinematographer.